pantsel/konga/README.md

 * Easy database integration (MySQL, postgresSQL, MongoDB, SQL Server).

 ## Compatibility
-Konga is fully compatible with Kong 0.11.x,0.12.x.
-It may work with older versions as well but they are not supported.
+**Konga up to 0.10.*** is fully compatible with **Kong 0.11.x,0.12.x**.
+It may work with older versions as well but they are not actively supported.
+It also works with Kong 0.13.* yet without the ability to manage services and routes.

+**Konga 0.11+** is fully compatible with **Kong 0.13+**.
+Compatibility with older Kong versions is still present but not guaranteed.

 ## Prerequisites
 - A running [Kong installation](https://getkong.org/)